dburr/BOMAAB/README.md

 - copy <tt>update.sh</tt>, <tt>index.php</tt> and <tt>db.php</tt> to a folder of your web server
 - download and decompress [Autoingestion](http://apple.com/itunesnews/docs/Autoingestion.class.zip) to that folder
+- create file `Autoingestion.properties` with your iTC login and password info
 - create the MySQL table described under "MySQL setup"
 - open <tt>update.sh</tt> and enter your credentials in the header, enter them again in <tt>db.php</tt>  (note: if you don't wish to use your normal iTunes Connect user/password, you can create a "sales-only" sub-user with a different password)
 - run update.sh manually and check if everything runs fine; create a crontab entry for regular updates